 The most common causes of tooth stains include:

-• Foods and Drinks: Some foods and drinks can stain your teeth, especially if you consume them daily.
+- Foods and Drinks: Some foods and drinks can stain your teeth if you consume them daily.
 Beverages like coffee, tea, soda, and red wine are known for causing tooth discoloration.
 These drinks contain pigments that can stick to the enamel of your teeth, leaving behind stains.

-• Tobacco: Smoking or using other tobacco products can cause yellow or brown stains on your teeth.
-The nicotine and tar in tobacco can build up on your teeth, leading to discoloration.
+- Tobacco: Smoking or using other tobacco products can cause yellow or brown stains on your teeth.
+The nicotine and tar in tobacco can build up on your teeth.
+Smoking cigarettes or vaping can quickly turn your teeth yellow.

-• Age: As you get older, the enamel on your teeth naturally wears away, and the underlying dentin (the layer beneath the enamel) becomes more visible.
+- Age: As you get older, the enamel on your teeth can wears away to show the underlying dentin (the layer beneath the enamel).
 Dentin is naturally yellow, so as it shows through, your teeth can appear more discolored with age.

-• Genetics: Some people are simply born with teeth that are more prone to discoloration.
+- Genetics: Some people are born with teeth that are more prone to stains.
 Genetics can affect the thickness and color of your tooth enamel.
 They can influence how white or yellow your teeth appear.

-• Environment: Environmental factors can also contribute to tooth discoloration.
+- Environment: Environmental factors can also contribute to tooth stains.
 For example, drinking water with too much fluoride can cause dental fluorosis.
 This problem can lead to white or brown spots on teeth.

 Treatment for Stained Teeth